 - How often should you meet?
 Monthly works best for most clubs.
 Some meet every 6 weeks.
 Once you choose a schedule, try to stick with it.

 - When should the group meet?
 Whether weekday evenings or weekends, this will largely depend on the job/childcare schedules of your members.

 - Where should the group meet?
-Some good meeting places are: homes, clubhouses, public libraries, churches, local Y’s, and restaurants.
+Some good meeting places are: homes, clubhouses, public libraries, local Y’s, and restaurants.
 If you want to get really creative, you can vary the meeting place and cuisine based on the setting of the book.
 Alternatively, if meeting in person is challenging, consider using Skype or Google Hangouts to have a virtual book club get-together.